 What Is Normal Behavior In Kids?

 There is no yardstick for normal behavior.
-It depends on a child’s age, personality, emotional regulation, and development as well as the upbringing environment (1).
+Instead, it depends on a child’s age, personality, emotional regulation, and development as well as the upbringing environment (1).

-In general, a kid’s behavior is deemed to be normal if it is socially, developmentally and culturally appropriate.
-You can consider a child’s behavior normal even if it does not meet the societal or cultural expectations, but is otherwise age-appropriate and not harmful.
+In general, a child’s behavior is deemed to be normal if it is socially, developmentally, and culturally appropriate.
+You can consider a child’s behavior normal even if it does not meet societal or cultural expectations, but is otherwise age-appropriate and not harmful.

 How do you differentiate a misbehaving child from a normal one?